VR City was launched in 2016 to provide a dedicated virtual reality studio focused on creating the very best in immersive experiences.

 In 2018 our new project Common Ground was selected for funding from Creative XR.
 The Digital Catapult and Arts Council England programme supports the development of virtual reality, mixed reality and augmented reality for the creative industries.
-The documentary delivers its virtual environments via the employment of stereoscopic 360 video, photogrammetry, room-scale, archive and interactivity.
-It was completed in February 2019 and will receive its world premiere at Tribeca Film Festival in April 2019.
+The award-winning documentary delivers its virtual environments via the employment of stereoscopic 360 video, photogrammetry, room-scale, archive and interactivity.
+It was completed in February 2019 and received its world premiere at Tribeca Film Festival in April 2019.

 As producers of world-class virtual reality and 360° video since 2014 VR City are perfectly placed to provide VR consultancy to agencies, broadcasters, non-profits and brands.
 With celebrated VR experiences under our belt for ITV, BBC, MTV, The National Theatre, Comic Relief and countless brands we are able to offer guidance and expertise in creative development, shoot planning, workflow and post-production.
 From camera choices, VFX supervision and headset selection (HTC Vive and Oculus Rift to Oculus Go and even Google Cardboard) to 360° post-production, spatial sound and real-time Unity development: if you're considering working in VR and 360° video and need a helping hand, don't hesitate to get in touch.